 CH.
 Hamshire, J. Lachkovic (2016).
 Developing a framework for APP evaluation: Empowering learning and communication with iPads for children and young people with communication impairments.
 In: Building Sustainable Health Eco-systems 6th International Conference on Well-being in the Information Society WIS 2016.

-CH.
-Hamshire, RM.
-Forsyth (2014).
-Contexts and concepts: crafty ways to insider challenging topics.
+C. Hamshire, R. Forsyth (2013).
+Contexts and concepts: Crafty ways to consider challenging topics.
 A. Moseley.
-In: New traditional games for learning A case book.
+In: New Traditional Games for Learning: A Case Book.
 Routledge, pp.161-175.

-C. Hamshire, R. Forsyth, S. Caton (2019).
+C. Hamshire, R. Forsyth, S. Caton, D. Fontaine, L. Soldaat (2019).
 Exploring staff perceptions of first-generation students to enhance professional development of academic staff.
 Bilbao, Spain, 13/6/2019.

 C. Hamshire, G. Cavan, FA.
 Fatoye (2017).
 An exploration of the benefits of an urban park for promoting health and well-being.
 Cape Town, 2/7/2017.